express-rate-limit/express-slow-down/README.md

 const resetPasswordSpeedLimiter = slowDown({
   windowMs: 15 * 60 * 1000, // 15 minutes
-  delayAfter: 5, // allow 5 requests to go at full-speed, then...
+  delayAfter: 1 // allow 1 request to go at full-speed, then...
-  delayMs: 100 // 6th request has a 100ms delay, 7th has a 200ms delay, 8th gets 300ms, etc.
+  delayMs: (hits) => hits * hits * 1000, // 2nd request has a 4 second delay, 3rd is 9 seconds, 4th is 16, etc.
 });

 // only apply to POST requests to /reset-password/